simonzg/docs/mining.md

 | WhatsMiner M10       | 3500  | 55   | 63.64      | 129.36    | 1.54         |
 | Inno Silicon T3+ 52T | 2200  | 52   | 42.31      | 79.42     | 2.32         |
 | AntMiner S17Pro      | 2094  | 53   | 39.51      | 80.95     | 2.48         |

+These results are still relatively slow now.
+However, closer to the mainnet launch, parameters will be tuned to more efficient mining hardware, and achieve faster end results.

+The Meter mining pool status statistics can be viewed at http://54.184.235.97:8088/stats.

 ### Joining the Meter Mining Pool